Changes to Community Management

 - Scheduled for implementation (platform, CRM).
 This tag marks issues the Oro team plans to fix within the next two releases.
 It’s important to note this tag is always accompanied with a milestone (platform, CRM) providing a timeframe for when the fix will be shipped in a stable release.
 Once an issue has been resolved, the “Issue fixed” tag will indicate whether the fix or implementation has been pushed into the master branch.

-Another improvement to our GitHub repository is better visibility into the progress of a future release.
+Another improvement to our OroCRM GitHub repository is better visibility into the progress of a future release.
 Like before, release plans are available on our website, but we are now using GitHub’s pre-release functionality to give community members an idea on which features have already been implemented and pushed to the master branch.
-We will update the “master branch release notes” and development progress around twice a month.
+We will update the “master branch release notes” and development progress around twice a month, so keep checking our OroCRM GitHub repository.

 The forum is the place where we answer product-related questions and provide help with development-related issues.
 We have worked on improving our response time to forum posts and have now assigned a full-time developer to this role to ensure no issue remains unattended.